sblendorio/javacalc/README.md

 # JavaCalc - an algebraic expression calculator

-**JavaCalc** is a *recursive descendant parser* that evaluates math expression, including a bunch of math functions and with *variables* support.
+**JavaCalc** is a *recursive descent parser* that evaluates math expression, including a bunch of math functions and with *variables* support.

 ## Type system
 **JavaCalc** uses `java.math.BigDecimal` as main type, in order not to lose precision during calculation.